chinchalinchin/elara/src/source/03_research/00_palindromes.rst

 Section I.III: Word Classes
 ---------------------------

 It will be necessary to define special classes of Words in a Language to properly describe the Language's palindromic structure.
-These classes be used extensively in the next section.
+These classes, especially the class of Invertible Words, will be used extensively in the next sections.

 Reflective Words
 ^^^^^^^^^^^^^^^^

 The concept of *Reflective Words* can be easily understood by examining some examples in English,

 |    Word    |
 | ---------- |